 The pipeline bending machines can be equipped with a fully automated tangent heating system.

 This allows you to heat the straight tangent in the same way as the bend.
 This way the material properties of the bend and the straight tangents will be comparable.
 This is especially important when the pipes/bends need to be heat treated after bending, as is often the case for transmission pipe lines made of higher X-grades materials such as API – 5L X70, API – 5L -X80 and API – 5L X100.

 Ovality reduction systems

 In order to limit the ovality of the bend pipes are often braced from the inside with steel or wooden supports.
 Putting in and removing these braces is labour intensive work.
 Cojafex' automated ovality reduction systems introduce forces in the vertical direction to reduce the ovality of the bend within the limit of the relevant specifications without braces.

 Companies such as McDermott in the US, Engie (formerly known as Fabricom), Salzgitter, Simas in Europe and CTRP and Trubodetal (part of OMK) in Russia use Cojafex machines to produce pipeline bends.

 They have produced bends for transmission pipelines such as Nordstream, South Stream, Power of Siberia, Baydaratskaya Bay, Dzhugba-Sochi, Keystone, East Siberia-Pacific Ocean, Druzhba pipeline, Yamal-Europe Pipeline and Zeelink.

-Please do not hesitate to contact us and share your requirements and demands with us, by contacting us.
+Please do not hesitate to contact us and share your requirements and demands.
 Our extensive experience and our engineering capabilities are at your service for tailoring the equipment to suit your needs or design special solutions to meet your challenges.